 You can ride that train All.
 Day.
 Long.
 If you purchase a wristband, it’s good for unlimited rides.
 (At many other zoos, a ticket is only good for one short ride).
 This is such a fun way to see zoo operations behind the scenes, from nighttime habitats, to gardens that feed the animals, to veterinary facilities.
 You can also take your stroller on the train!

-At the Jacksonville Zoo and Gardens you can feed the giraffes any time!
-Typically other zoos have designated times for these activities and lines get very long.
+At the Jacksonville Zoo and Gardens you can feed the giraffes!
+When you purchase a wristband for the additional attractions, feeding the giraffes is included.
 It’s so cool to come so close to these beauties (and wish your eyelashes were as glamorous as theirs).
-If it turns out the giraffes aren’t hungry, just hang on to your receipt for next time!

 The Jacksonville Zoo and Gardens has a splash pad!
 The water feature opens annually in March and it’s free with your zoo membership.
 Be sure to pack a bathing suit (and swim diaper) if you’re visiting in the hot summer months so the kids can cool off after walking around.